Serving Anchorage, Wasilla, the Kenai Peninsula, and surrounding areas throughout the state of Alaska.

 What Property and Debts Can Be Divided in a Domestic Partnership Dissolution?

 Courts may divide property and debts acquired during the domestic partnership if they were intended to be shared, applying equitable principles similar to marital property division.
 This can include homes, vehicles, bank accounts, retirement benefits, and joint debts.
 The court considers factors like each partner’s contributions and intent.
 Our domestic partnership dissolution lawyers in Anchorage, AK, analyze your specific circumstances, gather evidence of partnership property, and advocate aggressively to secure a just division that reflects your role and investments.
+We strive to resolve property and debt division cost-effectively for our clients.

 How Are Children Handled in Domestic Partnership Dissolution Cases in Alaska?